 is responsible for oversight of the quality and operations of all

 Academic Affairs.
 Reporting to the Provost are the Deans of

-the Schools of Management, Applied Leadership, the Albright
+the School of Management, School of Applied Leadership, Albright

-School of Education/Division of Arts and Sciences.
+School of Education, and School of Arts and Sciences.
 Academic

 operational units reporting to the Provost include the Dr. Vi Tasler

 Library & Learning Resource Center, the Division of E-Learning,